 Phase 1 Study of BP1002 in Refractory or Relapsed Lymphoma Patients

-In 2018, Bio-Path intends to initiate a Phase 1 clinical trial of BP1002, an antisense RNAi nanoparticle targeting the Bcl-2 protein, in refractory or relapsed lymphoma patients.
-The clinical trial would evaluate the safety of BP1002 in several dose escalating cohorts to determine a maximum tolerated dose and/or optimal biologically active dose.
+Bio-Path expects to initiate a Phase 1 clinical trial of BP1002, an antisense RNAi nanoparticle targeting the Bcl-2 protein, in refractory or relapsed lymphoma and chronic lymphocytic leukemia (CLL) patients in 2019.
+The clinical trial is expected to be conducted at several premier cancer centers and is planned to evaluate the safety of BP1002 in several dose escalating cohorts to determine a maximum tolerated dose.

 About Bio-Path Holdings, Inc.